TOOTH EXTRACTIONS IN MOBILE, AL - FIX PROBLEM TEETH

 The Risks/Complications of Tooth Extractions

 While tooth removal is generally a simple process, there are sometimes complications.
-With any surgical procedure you will potentially experience post operative pain/inflammation or possibly an infection.
-Your dental provider will speak with you about post operative pain management and if there is a need for antibiotics following the procedure.
+With any surgical procedure, you will potentially experience postoperative pain/inflammation or possibly an infection.
+Your dental provider will speak with you about postoperative pain management and if there is a need for antibiotics, following the procedure.
 There is also the chance of what is called a “dry socket.”
-This is inflammation of the tooth socket that originates from the site not healing properly.
+This is an inflammation of the tooth socket that originates from the site not healing properly.

-Following removal of the tooth you will have a space in your mouth.
+Following the removal of the tooth, you will have a space in your mouth.
 If the tooth is not replaced, there is a possibility that the surrounding teeth may shift, altering your bite.
-You may also experience loss of bone in the area of the extraction, which is why replacements are important, and often necessary.
+You may also experience loss of bone in the area of the extraction, which is why replacements are important and often necessary.

 Who Can Have Their Teeth Extracted?

-While adults are often the ideal candidate for tooth removal, there are situations in which children need a tooth removed.
+While adults are often the ideal candidates for tooth removal, there are situations in which children need a tooth removed.
 This isn’t extremely uncommon—especially when teeth are initially coming in.
-The removal of baby teeth may be necessary and often recommended by an orthodontist to ensure that the surrounding teeth stay in place, and that the permanent teeth can come in properly.
+The removal of baby teeth may be necessary and often recommended by an orthodontist to ensure that the surrounding teeth stay in place and that the permanent teeth can come in properly.

 After Procedure Care

-It’s extremely important to take care of the space where a tooth was extracted to ensure oral health, and to decrease chances of infection.
+It’s extremely important to take care of the space where a tooth was extracted to ensure oral health and to decrease the chances of infection.
 Pressure from a gauze pack can be used to absorb the blood that comes from the empty socket, manage and control the bleeding, and help a clot to form.
-The blood clot is essential to the healing of the empty socket and measures should be taken to ensure it is not disturbed.
-Often a dentist will recommend that you do not smoke, suck through a straw or spit during the initial healing phase, as these activities may disrupt the formation of the clot.
-It’s also important to not wash out the mouth too aggressively for the first two to three days.
+The blood clot is essential to the healing of the empty socket, and measures should be taken to ensure it is not disturbed.
+Often, a dentist will recommend that you do not smoke, suck through a straw, or spit during the initial healing phase, as these activities may disrupt the formation of the clot.
+It’s also important not to wash out the mouth too aggressively for the first two to three days.

 Replacement Options